vpranathi17/ECE-659/README.md

 8 bit CLA is done
 Modified booth multiplier is done

-Division Algorithm RTL code:
+Division Algorithm RTL code is done

-2's complement is done
+ROM is designed

+Datapath coe is designed